owlRobotics-GmbH/vacuum_cleaner/README.md

 2. Phase 'cleaning': The robot looks in the local area for free cells as targets.
 If there are no targets in the local area, it performs a global search for a free cell (using 'astar algorithm').

 # How to install and run
-Type this into your Linux terminal:
+Type this into your Python3 environment (tested only on Linux terminal):
 1. git clone https://github.com/owlRobotics-GmbH/vacuum_cleaner
 2. pip install -r requirements.txt
 3. python cleaner.py --sim    (for simulator)